anujageeth/anujageeth/README.md

 ### 🚗 Secure Software-Defined Vehicular Networks
 *NS-3 · Hyperledger Fabric (Go) · IPFS · Deep RL · LLM*

-A research build tackling data-collection attacks in vehicular networks — simulated the network in NS-3, anchored trust on a Fabric blockchain, and let a DRL agent detect and mitigate attacks in real time.
+A research build tackling data-collection attacks in vehicular networks; simulated the network in NS-3, anchored trust on a Fabric blockchain, and let a DRL agent detect and mitigate attacks in real time.
 Security research, but the network still has to actually route packets.

 ### 🖧 Campus Network Design & Automation
 *GNS3 · Cisco Dynamips · OSPF · Inter-VLAN Routing · ACLs · Python/Netmiko · Ansible · Zabbix*

-Designed a hierarchical campus network from scratch, then refused to configure it by hand — scripted the rollout with Netmiko/Ansible and wired up Zabbix for interface-level monitoring, because a network you can't see is a network you're guessing about.
+Designed a hierarchical campus network from scratch, then refused to configure it by hand; scripted the rollout with Netmiko/Ansible and wired up Zabbix for interface-level monitoring, because a network you can't see is a network you're guessing about.

-### 🛒 Promoken — E-Commerce SaaS
+### 🛒 Promoken - E-Commerce SaaS
 *React · Node/Express · MongoDB · Google OAuth · Vercel · DigitalOcean*

-Full-stack platform with admin tooling, inventory, analytics, referrals, and coupons — the unglamorous 80% of e-commerce that has to be airtight for the glamorous 20% to matter.
+Full-stack platform with admin tooling, inventory, analytics, referrals, and coupons; the unglamorous 80% of e-commerce that has to be airtight for the glamorous 20% to matter.

 ### 🧬 FiberSense
 *React · Node/Express · MongoDB · Gemini API · Recharts · GSAP*

-A learning + analysis tool for textile fiber properties — comparison, filtering, visualization, and an AI layer for interpretation.
+A learning + analysis tool for textile fiber properties;comparison, filtering, visualization, and an AI layer for interpretation.
 Proof that "full-stack" doesn't have to mean "another to-do app."

 ### ⚙️ MERN + DevOps Pipeline
 *Docker · Jenkins · Terraform · Ansible · AWS EC2*

-Took a MERN app from "runs on my machine" to provisioned infrastructure and automated CI/CD — because deployment day shouldn't be an event.
+Took a MERN app from "runs on my machine" to provisioned infrastructure and automated CI/CD; because deployment day shouldn't be an event.

 <br>